Galactus22625/JiraTicketScripts/README.md

 # Jira Ticket Scripts.
-Generate CSV files with generated Jira Ticket information to import into Jira for volume testing using GenerateCSV.py <br />
+* Automatically update tickets with UpdateTickets.py using Jira api.
-Automatically update tickets with UpdateTickets.py using Jira api.
+* Generate CSV files with generated Jira Ticket information to import into Jira for volume testing using GenerateCSV.py

 ## Use (UpdateTickets.py)